estuary/flow/site/docs/concepts/advanced/shards.md

 When a task is first created, it is initialized with a single shard.
 Later and as required, shards may be split into two shards.
-This is done automatically for you depending on the size of your task.
+This is done by the service operator on your behalf, depending on the size of your task.
 Shard splitting doesn't require downtime; your task will continue to run as normal on the old shard until the split occurs and then shift seamlessly to the new, split shards.

-Flow repeats this process as needed until your required throughput is achieved.
+This process can be repeated as needed until your required throughput is achieved.
+If you have questions about how shards are split for your tasks, contact your Estuary account representative.

 ## Transactions